ReefLogic Association

 Make coral restoration more organized, traceable, and collaborative

-Our mission is to help teams move from disconnected notes to a shared operational memory built on maps, lineage, monitoring history, and structured ecological data.
+Our mission is to help teams move from disconnected notes to a shared operational memory built on the reef model, lineage, monitoring history, and structured ecological data.

-Define restoration sites and zones with reusable geometry and operational constraints.
+Define restoration sites and zones with reusable geometry and operational constraints, positioned in the measured reef model.

 Track full coral lifecycle